jakswa/node-mailpress/README.md

 ```

 and here's a set of corresponding [mustache](http://mustache.github.io/) template examples:

+**NOTE**: The base name of template files must be same as the mailer base name, unless you override
+it in the mailer defaults.
+So, for `welcome.js`, you would name them `welcome.html` and `welcome.js`
 ```html
 <!-- these two are placed in 'templateDir' directory specified in the config
   -- e.g. relative/to/root/welcome.html